JankData/food-classification/README.md

 ## Project Overview

 This project focuses on building and evaluating Deep Learning models for fine-grained food image classification.
-The primary goal was to compare state-of-the-art architectures—**EfficientNet** and **Vision Transformers (ViT)**—using Transfer Learning, and ultimately scale the best-performing model to classify images into **101 different food categories**.
+The primary goal was to compare state-of-the-art architectures **EfficientNet** and **Vision Transformers (ViT)** using Transfer Learning, and ultimately scale the best-performing model to classify images into **101 different food categories**.

 The project is based on the **[Food101 Dataset](https://docs.pytorch.org/vision/main/generated/torchvision.datasets.Food101.html)** provided by Torchvision.